anatolyk82/SmartInformer/README.md

  ## Notifications

  A quick message, received to the topic `informer/set/notification`, will be displayed for a certain period of time.
-Every notification contain text and an icon.
-Icon must be 8x8 pixels and always placed at the left side:
+Every notification message contains text and an icon.
+The icon must be 8x8 pixels and placed always at the left side:

  ```
  |X|_|_|_|_|_|_|_|